xwmx/nb/README.md

   notes sync [-a | --all]

 Options:
-  -a --all  Sync all unarchived notebooks.
+  -a --all  Sync all active notebooks.

 Description:
   Sync the current local notebook with the remote repository.